 Pollen

 Studies from the Mediterranean to the North Sea demonstrate homogeneity in the size of the pollen grains (polar axis and equatorial diameter) within one inflorescence but great variation within one plants and within populations (Van der Pluym & Hideux 1977).
-Pollen size varies in an individual plant, depending on the position of the flowers in the inflorescence, and the hierarchical level in the umbel.
-(Van der Pluym & Hideux 1977).
+Pollen size varies in an individual plant, depending on the position of the flowers in the inflorescence, and the hierarchical level in the umbel (Van der Pluym & Hideux 1977).
 The pollen is subrectangular, with an endocolpus (transverse furrow vertical to the equatorial level), distinctly elongated, and sometimes fused into an endocingulum (describing a pollen grain with a continuous endoaperture around the equator).
 The ectocolpus is long, and the costae broad.
 The mean polar axis (P) (silicone oil/gylcerine jelly) is 44.5-50.5 µm, and the equatorial diameter (E) is 24.0-25.0 µm, resulting in a P/E ratio mean of 1.96-1.85 (Van der Pluym & Hideux 1977; Punt 1984).
 Van der Pluym & Hideux (1977) show light and scanning electron microscopy micrographs.

 Eryngium maritimum generally has low pollen production; thus in Turkey the pollen is a regular but minor component in honey and reaches 4% of the total amount (Silici & Gökceoglu 2007).
 Insects probably visit the flowers particularly for nectar (Bell 1971).